 How does spotting differ from light period bleeding?

-Generally, if you have light bleeding that occurs within two days of your period, you should consider that part of your period, not spotting (2).
-However, if it’s very, very light—like you only see a little on your toilet paper—that probably could be considered spotting.
+Generally, if you have light bleeding that occurs at the beginning of your period, you should consider that part of your period, not spotting.
+However, if it’s very, very light—you only see a little on your toilet paper—that would be considered spotting.

 Common causes of spotting